ncmine13/tictactoe/README.md

 • Construct a UI

-This challenge allowed me to learn and practice the node process object and to practice writing tests.
+This challenge allowed me to learn and practice the node process object and to practice writing tests. *Because this was originally forked from a private repo, I unfortunately do not have the entire commit history displayed publicly.*